zainabmelh/guide-articles/articles/Miscellaneous/checkout-a-remote-branch-in-git/index.md

 ---
-title: "Checkout A Remote Branch in Git"
+title: Checkout A Remote Branch In Git
-parent: "to-be-sorted"
 ---
 # Checkout a remote branch workflow

 Depending on how many remotes are present for your local repo, follow the appropriate flow.